Before setting off on your UK road trip there are a few things you’re going to want to make sure you have on your road trip checklist or packing list.

 Tip: Do you need an aux cable to connect your phone to the sound system?

-There are way too many beautiful walks, hikes and countryside ramblings to go on in the UK to forget your walking boots.
+There are way too many beautiful walks, hikes and countryside ramblings to go on in the UK to forget your walking boots, as well as the 15 National Parks.
 Make sure you have your outdoor gear at the ready because, rain or shine, you want to be prepared to embrace the adventure.

 Those things you always wish you had with you but usually forget.
 Pack them!

-I’m always looking for ways to make my money go further when I’m on the road and loyalty cards are one way to do that, whether it’s collecting coffee stamps or having your Nectar card to hand.
+I’m always looking for ways to make my money go further when I’m on the road.
+Loyalty cards are one way to do that, whether it’s collecting coffee stamps or having your Nectar card to hand.
 Throughout my road trip, I’ll have my Nectar card with me.
-And you can now collect Nectar points at participating Esso stations in GB when filling up, buying essentials / snacks from the shop and you can earn points when you use the car wash as well.
+And you can now collect Nectar points at participating Esso stations in GB when filling up, buying essentials or snacks from the shop and you can earn points when you use the car wash as well.

 You’re in the UK after all…